Skip to main content

 High-Touch Areas That Require Frequent Disinfection

-• Exam room equipment surfaces
+• Exam room door handles (both sides)

-• Waiting room armrests
+• Phlebotomy chair armrests

 Cleaning Considerations for Different Medical Practice Types